CodeMeme/CodeMemeDaemonBundle/README.md

                 sysMaxExecutionTime: 0
                 sysMaxInputTime: 0
                 sysMemoryLimit: 1024M
+                appUser: apache
+                appGroup: apache
-                appRunAsGID: 1
+                appRunAsGID: 1000
-                appRunAsUID: 1
+                appRunAsUID: 1000

-#### security concern with default user and group RunAs ####
+#### RunAs ####
-it is highly recommended to set the appRunAsGID and /or appRunAsUID options as this can cause troublesome problems with permissions on your server.
-The default is 1 for both and from system to system this may be root or it may be a different user.
-To make sure files are set to the correct permissions level, it is best to set these values to the UID and GID of the webserver or application user.
+You can run the daemon as a different user or group depending on what is best for your application.
+By default it will resolve the user and group of the user who is running the daemon from the command console, but if you want to run as a different user you can use the appUser, appGroup or appRunAsGID, appRunAsUID options.
+Remember if you need to run as a different user you must start the daemon as sudo or a superuser.

 To find out the group and user id of a specific user you can use the following commands.